Table of Contents

 Manual testing has become more time-consuming and ineffective since the banking app features and demand for security have constantly increased.
 For this reason, test automation is highly suggested for long-term projects, and banking apps typically belong to this kind.
 In addition, banking apps contain a number of complicated logic with repeated actions that are suitable for automated testing.
 For instance, to test regular payment processes with many required fields, you just need to design test scripts at the beginning and let them run automatically.

-Test automation tools can ensure the quality and velocity of the testing, resulting in faster time-to-market of products.
+Test automation tools can ensure the quality and velocity of the enterprise software testing process, resulting in faster time-to-market of products.
 Some widely-used automated testing tools that help accelerate your testing performance and provide higher ROI can be named Selenium, Katalon, Appium, etc.

 Test your Banking App Effectively with the help of KMS Solutions